Died: January 22, 1901 at Osborne House, Isle of Wight

 Heir to the Crown

-When Victoria was born, she was fifth in line for the crown of England.
+When Victoria was born, she was fifth in line for the crown of the United Kingdom.
 It seemed unlikely that she would ever be queen.
 However, after several of her uncles failed to have children, she became heir to the throne of the current king, William IV.

 When King William IV died in 1837, Victoria became Queen of the United Kingdom at the age of eighteen.
 Her official coronation took place on June 28, 1838.
 Victoria was determined to be a good queen and to restore the faith of the people of the United Kingdom in the monarchy.
 One of the first things she did was to pay off her father's debts.
 The people liked her from the start.